10 Myths That Hold Bright Math Students Back

 The deeper truth: Nearly all math students need significant guidance in order to fully develop their potential.

-A grain of truth: Bright math students, like others, benefit from having a range of choices and opportunities.
+A grain of truth: Bright math students, like all others, benefit from having a range of choices and opportunities.

 Questions to consider